Duke of York's Royal Military School: History

-Founded in 1803 by act of Royal Warrant dating from 1801, the school was called the Royal Military Asylum until 1892.
+Founded in 1803 by royal warrant in 1801, the school was called the Royal Military Asylum until 1892.
 The school's primary purpose was to educate the orphans of British servicemen killed in the Napoleonic Wars of 1793–1815.
-Between 1803-1909 the Royal Military Asylum was located at what is now known as the Duke of York's Headquarters in Chelsea, London.
-The school was co-educational; this makes the Duke of York's the second co-educational boarding school in the United Kingdom.
+Between 1803 and 1909 the Royal Military Asylum was located at what is now known as the Duke of York's Headquarters in Chelsea, London.
+The school was co-educational; which makes the Duke of York's the second co-educational boarding school in the United Kingdom.
 The first co-educational institution was the Royal Hibernian Military School in Dublin which was relocated and merged with Duke of York's after Ireland declared independence.
 Today, the Chelsea site is home to the Saatchi Gallery.

 The school adopted the "Madras system of education" developed by Dr. Andrew Bell, to which Joseph Lancaster made certain improvements.

-In 1812, three African youths attended the school as teachers by the invitation of the Duke of Gloucester.
+In 1812, three African youths attended the school as teachers at the invitation of the Duke of Gloucester.
 They were then sent by the African Institution to Sierra Leone where they were employed as teachers by the Secretary of State for War and the Colonies, the Earl of Liverpool.

-Between 1816-1840, the Asylum had a branch in Southampton which provided schooling for up to 400 military orphans and children serving soldiers of both sexes until 1823, whereupon the boys were transferred to Chelsea with the girls going to Southampton.
+Between 1816 and 1840, the Asylum had a branch in Southampton which provided schooling for up to 400 military orphans and children serving soldiers of both sexes until 1823, after which the boys were transferred to Chelsea with the girls going to Southampton.
 A decline in the school numbers resulted in its closure in 1840.
-Starting in 1841, the buildings were taken over by the Ordnance Survey.
+Starting in 1841, the building were taken over by the Ordnance Survey.

-One of the more notable Commandants of the Royal Military Asylum was Major General Peter Brown.
-A veteran of the Napoleonic Wars, Brown was unusual in that he was promoted while he was in the post (from colonel to major general), which was highly unusual given the post was not an active command and his predecessors and successors were never promoted in post.
+Major General Peter Brown, a veteran of the Napoleonic Wars, served as Commandant of the Royal Military Asylum.
+Brown's promotion from colonel to major general occurred while an incumbent Commandant, a development that possibly could be seen as a break given that it was non-active command and it lacked precedence.

-Many of the school's pupils carried out acts of gallantry in the wars that the British Army was involved.
-One such individual was John Shaul.
-Shaul was awarded the Victoria Cross for extraordinary bravery in the Boer War.
+Many of the school's pupils performed acts of gallantry in the wars in which the British Army was involved.
+One such individual was John Shaul, who in the Boer War individuated himself for his bravery and was awarded the Victoria Cross.

-In 1892, the Royal Military Asylum was renamed The Duke of York's Royal Military School and ultimately became an all-boys school.
-In 1909, the school relocated to a new location constructed on the cliffs above Dover in Kent.
+It was in 1892 that the Royal Military Asylum was renamed as "The Duke of York's Royal Military School" and ultimately became an all-boys school.
+In 1909, the school relocated to a new siting on the cliffs above Dover in Kent.
 For the duration of World War I (1914–1918), the school was evacuated to Hutton, near Brentwood, Essex.
 This provided the military authorities with a transit point in Dover for troops moved to and from the Western Front.
-In 1940, the school was evacuated to the Saunton Sands Hotel, Braunton, North Devon, while finally returning to Dover in 1946.
+In 1940, the school was evacuated to the Saunton Sands Hotel, Braunton, North Devon.
+It finally returned to Dover by 1946.

 In 1994, the school re-admitted girls and returned to co-education.

 The school's first civilian students were accepted in 2010 after the school was granted academy status.